usdaud/algotradinglib.github.io/en/pedia/n/natural_language_generation_in_trading.md

 Financial institutions can utilize NLG to personalize communication with clients.
 By analyzing client portfolios and preferences, NLG systems can generate bespoke recommendations and updates, enhancing client engagement and satisfaction.
 This personalized approach ensures that clients receive relevant and timely information about their investments.

 ### 4. Sentiment Analysis and News Summarization
-NLG can be combined with Natural Language Processing (NLP) to summarize news articles, social media posts, and other textual data sources, providing traders with [sentiment analysis](../s/sentiment_analysis.md) and concise summaries of the latest information affecting the markets.
+NLG can be combined with [Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) to summarize news articles, social media posts, and other textual data sources, providing traders with [sentiment analysis](../s/sentiment_analysis.md) and concise summaries of the latest information affecting the markets.
 This assists traders in making informed decisions based on the latest news and trends without having to manually sift through large volumes of text.

 ### 5. Algorithmic Trade Strategy Explanation
 For complex [algorithmic trading](../a/algorithmic_trading.md) strategies, NLG can elucidate the logic behind the algorithms to traders and other stakeholders.
 By translating complex quantitative data and models into understandable language, NLG systems help demystify [algorithmic trading](../a/algorithmic_trading.md) strategies and foster greater transparency and trust.